syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Filtering.md

 The `SfListView` supports to filter the data by setting the `SfListView.View.Filter` property.
 You have to call the `SfListView.View.RefreshFilter()` method after assigning the Filter Property for refreshing the view.

 The `FilterChanged` event is raised once filtering is applied to the SfListView.
-To apply filtering in the SfListView, follow the code example:

 {% tabs %}
 {% highlight c# %}